mnewberry/ldrift/README.md

 ### Software

-The softwar requires a UNIX environment such as Linux or Mac OS X with the following software, and required libraries:
+The software requires a UNIX environment such as Linux or Mac OS X with the following software, and required libraries:
 - java
 - R with libraries ggplot2, dplyr, grid, gridExtra